Glastonbury: Middle Ages

 Hugh Ross Williamson cites a tale about St. Collen, one of the earliest hermits to inhabit the Tor before the Abbey was built by St. Patrick, which has the Saint summoned by the King of the Fairies, Gwyn, to the summit of the Tor.
 Upon arrival there he beholds a hovering mansion inhabited by handsomely dressed courtiers and King Gwyn on a throne of gold; holy water disperses the apparition.
 This is from Druid mythology, in which the mansion is made of glass so as to receive the spirits of the dead, which were supposed to depart from the summit of the Tor.
 This was the chief reason why the chapel, and later the church, of St. Michael were built on the high hill; St. Michael being the chief patron against diabolic attacks which the monks believed the Fairy King to be numbered among.
 Accordingly, Williamson posits that the Tor was named after the glassy mansion of the dead.

-William of Malmesbury in his De Antiquitate Glastonie Ecclesie gives the Old WelshIneswitrin (or Ynys Witrin) as its earliest name, and asserts that the founder of the town was the eponymous Glast, a descendant of Cunedda.
+William of Malmesbury in his De Antiquitate Glastonie Ecclesie gives the Old Welsh Ineswitrin (or Ynys Witrin) as its earliest name, and asserts that the founder of the town was the eponymous Glast, a descendant of Cunedda.

 Centwine (676–685) was the first Saxon patron of Glastonbury Abbey.
 King Edmund Ironside was buried at the abbey.
 The Domesday Book of 1086 indicates that in the hundred of Glastingberiensis, the Abbey was the Lord in 1066 prior to the arrival of William the Conqueror, then tenant-in chief with Godwin as Lord of Glastingberi in 1086.

 To the southwest of the town centre is Beckery, which was once a village in its own right but is now part of the suburbs.
 Around the 7th and 8th centuries it was occupied by a small monastic community associated with a cemetery.
 Archaeological excavations in 2016 uncovered 50 to 60 skeletons thought to be those of monks from Beckery Chapel during the 5th or early 6th century.